 Most target systems have a debug probe or a debug adapter connected between the host computer and the evaluation board.

-The C-SPY Hardware debugger driver uses USB to communicate with the hardware debugger.
-The hardware debugger communicates with the interface on the microcontroller.
+The C-SPY hardware debugger driver uses USB to communicate with the hardware debugger.
+The hardware debugger communicates with the target STM8 microcontroller over the SWIM interface.
+Alternatively, the STice emulator can emulate an STM8 microcontroller.